 Relevance to LANL: Large-scale simulations in the area of predictability will certainly need to include discrete components.
 The projects in discrete optimization will make tools available to modelers in this area.
 Discrete optimization is important in the development of high performance compiler tools.

 Milestones: In each case the results will be documented in technical reports.

-Year 4-5: Study applications and computational aspects of large scale problems involving discrete optimization and networks.
-Develop algorithms for their solution.
+FY02: Study applications and computational aspects of large scale problems involving discrete optimization and networks.
+Initiate the development of algorithms for their solution.